Decoding News Narratives: A Critical Analysis of Large Language Models in Framing Detection: Limitations

 \section{Limitations}

 The findings of this study have to be seen in light of some limitations.
+A significant constraint in the field of framing detection is the scarcity of expert-annotated datasets, which are not always publicly available.
+Even when such datasets are accessible, they often focus exclusively on framed data without including a balanced mix of framed and non-framed content.

-For example, our evaluation focuses solely on English-language content, leaving space for further investigation on other languages to explore our findings' applicability to non-English contexts.
+Additionally, our evaluation focuses solely on English language content, leaving space for further investigation on other languages to explore our findings’ applicability to non-English contexts.
 This limitation suggests a need for further investigation into the performance of LLMs across different languages and cultural contexts to fully assess the potential use of these models in social science research for detecting framing and analysing media narratives.

-Furthermore, two of the five models evaluated in our work are accessible only through OpenAI's API, which is closed-source and subject to changes over time.
+Two of the five models evaluated in our work are accessible only through OpenAI’s API, which is closed-source and subject to changes over time.
 This could affect the reproducibility of our results with newer versions of API, and they may have their own limitations.
 Therefore, focusing on improving open-source models emerges as a critical pathway forward, ensuring broader accessibility and reproducibility in research.

+Finally, our binary framing classification (framed vs. not framed) simplifies a complex linguistic phenomenon.
+While framing often operates on a spectrum, treating it as a binary classification helps establish clearer methodological boundaries in framing detection studies.
+By enforcing a strict distinction between framed and non-framed content, this approach minimizes interpretative ambiguity, making it easier to compare framing patterns.
+Furthermore, a binary classification framework aligns with prior computational studies on media bias, allowing for more direct comparisons with existing research and ensuring reproducibility across different framing detection methodologies, and can aid in real-world applications, such as automatically flagging potentially framed news for further review.